Take a look at how Catholicism was incorporated into the British sovereign's moving funeral.

 While St. Peter’s Collegiate Church (the former name of Westminster Abbey) may now be a Church of England site, it was founded by St. Dunstan and King Edgar and it was home to Benedictine monks until Henry VIII’s dissolution of the monasteries.

 The abbey is dedicated to St. Peter, the Church’s first bishop of Rome.
 And while the Anglican Church believes the monarch to be the head of the church, it is interesting to see the very first pope has such a prominent role in the abbey.

 A Catholic to start the readings

-Baroness Janet Scotland gave the first reading from 1 Corinthians: “Oh grave, where is thy victory?”
+Baroness Patricia Scotland gave the first reading from 1 Corinthians: “Oh grave, where is thy victory?”
 The Catholic baroness was born in Dominica to a family of 12 children.
 She emigrated to Britain when she was 2 years old.
 While she joined the government and became a member of the British cabinet, and a member of the House of Lords, she is now secretary general of the Commonwealth of Nations — an organization dear to the Queen’s heart.

 Seeing the Black Catholic take center stage in the prayerful service was meaningful not only to the Baroness’ Caribbean home country, but to Catholics everywhere.

 A cardinal prays at the funeral